tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 - Always validate the generated process for compliance before production use.
 You can modify the JSON directly and re-run the local pipeline.
 - The exit/loop logic may need tuning — sometimes loops do not exit properly which can consume tokens.
 - If the LLM fails to call a tool, rephrase the prompt or rerun the process.
 Document generation (diagramming and Word export) can be run manually if needed.
 - The diagrams generated can sometimes be clipped or overlapped.
 To fix this you might need to modify the process or step process JSON to reduce the size of the labels.
+You can also change the LLM instructions to shorten the step and substep names if it becomes an issue.